 - Do expect that each coin and piece of currency is appraised and recorded with the grade before the CDN Greysheets are referenced.
 Why is this significant?
 There are dealers out there who will set the grading standards next to CDN Greysheets as they grade the coins.
 When they see the higher price associated with the higher grade they may record a lower grade so they pay you less.
 If you see the price guide and the grading standards being used together during the appraisal, boot the dealer out the door!

 - What are BID and ASK prices?
 They are pricing trends recorded in the Coin Dealer Newsletter.
 This is the only continuously updated price list in the numismatic industry that covers U.S. coins and currency.
 The CDN Greysheets, as they are called, that your dealer should be using should all be dated within the last 3 months to ensure you are getting the most from your coins.
-If the dealer does not have the CDN Greysheets, run away fast or show the dealer to the door, depending on where you are at.
+They aren't the bible, but they are as good of a price reference there is.
+If the dealer does not have the CDN Greysheets, run away fast or show the dealer to the door.

 - Verify the correct values from the CDN Greysheet are recorded on the appraisal sheets.
 While I have never actually seen a dealer do this I can envision a dealer giving the impression he is looking the price up and then recording another lower price in the appraisal worksheet.
 Just let the dealer know that as each sheet of the appraisal is complete that you would like to verify the prices recorded against the reference materials.
 Whether you do or not this should keep them honest.
 If the dealer bulks at this request boot him or her out the door.